 Residential Inspection Services

 A professional structural inspection is vital before you sell or purchase a home to ensure the safety and longevity of the living space.
-The expert residential engineers at Stonewall will go in-depth and evaluate any structural concerns that have been identified during your due diligence period, and then provide you with a thorough report of our findings.
+Our expert residential engineers at Stonewall will go in-depth and evaluate any structural concerns that have been identified during your residential inspection due diligence period, and provide you with a thorough report of our findings.
 The report will include our specific observations, analysis of the causes of the problems, detailed recommendations for repairs or preventive maintenance, and full-color photos.
 We also provide referrals to qualified trusted contractors to resolve any specific structural issues if needed.

 Common Issues Found During Residential Structural Inspections

 Here are some of the most typical issues we find during residential inspections:

 - Foundation settling

 - Improper drainage

 - Cracked and bowing or leaning basement walls

 - Leaning chimney

 - Damaged or altered roof trusses